Parallel-in-Time/pySDC/pySDC/playgrounds/Preconditioners/data/notes/optimization.md

 First of all, we need a minimization alogrithm, for which we employ `scipy.optimize.minimize` with Nelder-Mead.
 Then we need an objective function, which takes as input the elements of the preconditioner and some sort of cost required to solve a model problem to the desired accuracy.

+Given that we reduce the partial differential equations to systems of Dahlquist problems, it makes sense to consider Dahlquist problems directly, which we do, which choosing problem parameters in the top left quarter of the complex plane.
+In particular, we include values on the negative real and positive imaginary axes, which we hope to help us represent the dynamics of advection and heat equation.

 ### Objective function
 For the objective function, we start out with the simplest possible configuration: We just set the accuracy of the problem by setting a tolerance for adaptivity and trust it to behave well and use as the cost exclusively the iteration number.